Posts Tagged ‘Alternate History’

 “Two shots!”
 The father immediately ordered.

 Two shots were delivered.
 George watched his father take his shot without hesitation.
-He could then see Henry’s eyes on him as he raised the tiny glass to his mouth.
+He could then see his father’s eyes on him as he raised the tiny glass to his mouth.
 George could feel his whole face grimace as he barely got the liquid down his throat.
 He then heard Henry burst into a much-needed laugh.

 “First shot with me!”
 The proud papa proclaimed.